Back again and as always, apologies for my noob devops questions, but here it goes …

 NOTE: This does NOT work.
 I have to change the second Listener to HTTPS (443) > HTTP (80) even though I’ve gone into the EC2 server (cd /var/docker/containers sudo nano app.yml) and added in the “443:443” to the expose: section.

 Rebuilding the app (sudo ./launcher rebuild app) breaks ELB, causing:

 - the Health Check to fail and returns a 503 Service Unavailable (Back-end server is at capacity)

 - to resolve, requires the EC2 instance to be removed from the Load Balancer, EC2 instance reboot and reattach the instance to the ELB

-I started to follow @sam’s SSL + Docker setup (Allowing SSL / HTTPS for your Discourse Docker setup), but I may be missing something because I can’t find the folder
+I started to follow @sam’s SSL + Docker setup (Advanced Setup Only: Allowing SSL / HTTPS for your Discourse Docker setup), but I may be missing something because I can’t find the folder

 instead when I cd / ls through the directory, I get